The 21st Century Cowboy

 A Legacy Career Rides On

-If you watch a cowboy at work today, forget that it’s 2018, and skip back in time to catch a glimpse of a working cowboy in the 1870s, they would look surprisingly similar.
+If you watch a cowboy at work today, forget that it’s the 21st century, and skip back in time to catch a glimpse of a working cowboy in the 1870s, they would look surprisingly similar.
 They would be doing basically the same cattle management tasks, be dressed in similar clothing, have similar core skills, and be thriving with the same horsemanship abilities that have made cowboying one of the most enduring careers for centuries.

 The origin of North America’s cattle industry and the need for mounted cowboys can be credited directly to the Spanish explorers.
 Due mainly to rapid climate change, the horse, which evolved in North America and spread over several million years to Asia and Europe, vanished from this continent at the end of the last Ice Age some 11,000 years ago.
 Cattle, however, were not native to North America.
 But the absence of these two species was to change with the arrival of explorer Christopher Columbus.